 Staying Safe in Vietnam

-Vietnam is extremely safe for travel.
-Violent crime is almost nonexistent in Vietnam.
-Petty crime and pickpocketing can be an issue in the cities, however, so just watch your valuables or leave them locked at your hostel.
-Where backpackers need to be careful is riding a motorcycle.
+Vietnam is safe for travel.
+Violent crime against tourists is almost nonexistent in Vietnam.
+Although rare, petty crime and pickpocketing can happen in the cities; just watch your valuables or leave them locked at your hostel.

 Vietnam’s cities are hectic, and the countryside has windy roads and animals roaming around.
 Even though road tripping with a motorcycle is a huge part of Vietnam tourism, I don’t recommend this for beginners.

 The penalties for drugs are really harsh in Vietnam, like other neighbouring countries in Southeast Asia.
-Weed is the most commonly used drug throughout Vietnam, but you will get into a bunch of trouble for having it if you’re caught.
-Drugs are around, and you can definitely find them.
+Weed is the most commonly used drug throughout Vietnam, but you will get into a bunch of trouble for having it if youβre caught.
+Iβd advise against travelling between cities with anything illegal; once you arrive somewhere new, ask around there.

 Travel Insurance for Vietnam